GabrielaCR/AGNfitter/README.md

 ------------

 To get AGNfitter running the ONLY file you need to open and modify is **example/SETTINGS_AGNfitter.py**.
 You need just one thing to start: the catalog of sources.
+An example is contained in  `data/catalog_example.txt`.

 **TASK 1:** Configure your settings based on the example in `example/SETTINGS_AGNfitter.py`